 Bearing Fault Condition Monitoring Techniques

-Weak Side for Motor and Generators Bearing
+Bearings, Weak Side of Motors and Generators

 Artesis’s unique patented technology uses a model-based current and voltage approach to detect a wide variety of faults in electric motors.
-This model-based approach works on the principle that the current drawn by an electric motor is affected not only by the applied voltage, but also by the behavior of the motor and driven equipment.
+This model-based approach works on the principle that the current drawn by an electric motor is affected not only by the applied voltage but also by the behavior of the motor and driven equipment.

 e-MCM monitors your rotating equipment continuously, constantly taking measurements and comparing them with the digital twin it created during the self-learning process.
-Unlike conventional online systems, its unique machine learning algorithm allows it to recognise normal operation in a wide range of conditions, such as different speeds or loads – allowing tight control without false alarms.
+Unlike conventional online systems, its unique machine learning algorithm allows it to recognize normal operation in a wide range of conditions, such as different speeds or loads – allowing tight control without false alarms.
 If e-MCM identifies a new operating state not experienced during the self-learning phase, it gives you the option of including this state in all future monitoring.